ivanwilliammd/batchgenerators/Readme.md

 Cloned from https://github.com/MIC-DKFZ/batchgenerators.
-All credits belong to original repos
+All credits belong to original repos (MIC@DFKZ team)

 # batchgenerators by MIC@DKFZ
 batchgenerators is a python package that we developed at the Division of Medical Image Computing at the German Cancer